Santi-Ortiz/pawVetCare/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Project Objectives
+### Project Objectives

-	- Business Digitalization: Create a professional online presence for the veterinary clinic, allowing users to access information about the clinic's services, equipment and blog.
+- <strong>Business Digitalization</strong>: Create a professional online presence for the veterinary clinic, allowing users to access information about the clinic's services, equipment and blog.
-	- Medical Care Registration: Implement a system to register and manage pet medical care.
+- <strong>Medical Care Registration</strong>: Implement a system to register and manage pet medical care.
-	- Administration Portal: Develop an administration portal for clinic staff to analyze business data and manage staff efficiently.
+- <strong>Administration Portal</strong>: Develop an administration portal for clinic staff to analyze business data and manage staff efficiently.
-	- Interactivity and Usability: Provide an attractive and easy to use user experience, with intuitive navigation and responsive design.
+- <strong>Interactivity and Usability</strong>: Provide an attractive and easy to use user experience, with intuitive navigation and responsive design.

-Features
+### Features

-	- Home Page: Introduces the clinic, services offered and testimonials from satisfied clients.
+- <strong> Home Page </strong>: Introduces the clinic, services offered and testimonials from satisfied clients.
-	- Services Section: Detailed information about hospitalization services, treatments, daycare, SPA and transportation.
+- <strong>Services Section</strong>: Detailed information about hospitalization services, treatments, daycare, SPA and transportation.
-	- Medical Team: Presentation of the veterinary team and their credentials.
+- <strong>Medical Team</strong>: Presentation of the veterinary team and their credentials.
-	- Blog: Pet care related content, practical tips and informative videos.
+- <strong>Blog</strong>: Pet care related content, practical tips and informative videos.
-	- Registration and Login System: Functionality for users to register and access their account.
+- <strong>Registration and Login System</strong>: Functionality for users to register and access their account.
-	- Administration Portal: Tools for the internal management of the clinic.
+- <strong>Administration Portal</strong>: Tools for the internal management of the clinic.

 ## Built With